mend0z0/Drone/README.md

 # Drone

-This project is supposed to be a foundation for different types of drones such as, Quadcopter, Tricopter, RC cars, Motorcycle, and so on...
+This project is supposed to be a foundation for different types of drones such as Quadcopter, Tricopter, RC cars, Motorcycle, and so on... .
+The outcome is with a single application we can connect, sync, and or process the collected data from different drones regardless of their type.

 ## Category